corrode/corrode.github.io/content/blog/hiring-rust-engineers/index.md

 The moment you try to get your foot in the door as a less experienced Rust developer, though, this mismatch becomes apparent.
 In tough market situations with fewer positions, companies tend to be more conservative and look for "safe bets" which means experts they are sure can hit the ground running &ndash; much to the detriment of less experienced developers.

 ## Why Write This Guide?

+As a Rust consultant, it's in my best interest to grow the hiring pool for Rust developers: if we want to grow the real-world usage of Rust, we need to get way more developers into the ecosystem.
+There are signs that this is happening, but with some tweaking, the process can be highly accelerated.

 The broader consequence is that many companies are hesitant about adopting Rust and are therefore missing out on a rich ecosystem for building reliable and efficient services.
 This misconception is frustrating, as it often comes up when I talk to companies not yet using Rust.